 We offer our personalized smile design to help you achieve a more beautiful shade of white for your smile.
 If teeth are yellowed, stained, or just not quite as bright as they could be, speak with us about teeth whitening!

 Treatment Planning Uniformity

 Whatever it is that’s making your smile look less than uniform, we can often help with cosmetic dentistry.
 For instance, does the continuity of your smile look off because you have gaps between teeth?
 Treatments like bonding and veneers can resolve this.

-If you’re worried about the way your smile looks because it just tends to appear lopsided, remember that there are multiple reasons this may be happening.
-It could have something to do with the length of your teeth or just the positions of your teeth.
+When your smile looks lopsided, there may be multiple reasons this may be happening.
+It could have something to do with the length of your teeth or positions of your teeth.
 If your teeth are malpositioned due to tongue thrust, an orthodontist will be asked to help.
 It may also be associated with your gumline.
 We can fix it.

 You now know that you can tackle many different issues with your smile when it comes to the way it looks.
 While you’ve learned all about many of the artistic smile design details you were curious about, something may be left: What about texture?
 If your smile isn’t quite as shiny or smooth as you’d like due to some blemishes, what can you do?
 Rest easy.
 You can address this issue, too, with treatments like veneers.